austincrane235/testing/CN_DEP_Collector_Protocol.md

 **Figure 1.**
 ![alt text](https://github.com/austincrane235/testing/blob/master/Images/CN_DEP_Collector_Fig1.JPG "Figure 1")

-Collectors are replaced every 3 months <sup>1</sup>.
+Collectors are replaced every 3 months<sup>1</sup>.
 A set of collectors are located at each CN Dep study site with the exception of Mountain View Park (MVP).
 Each site has 4 collectors - 2 located underneath *Larrea* shrubs and 2 tied to rebar in interplant spaces.
 The deposition collectors consist of 2 main parts that are constructed in the lab - a screen-covered funnel and a resin column (fig. 1).
 In the field, the funnel is screwed onto the column and bird spikes are attached to the interplant collectors prior to installation.

+<sup>1</sup> except for 2 extra interplant collectors per region (WTM, DBG, MCS), which are replaced every 6 months.

 **Figure 2.**
 ![alt text](https://github.com/austincrane235/testing/blob/master/Images/CN_DEP_Collector_Fig2.JPG "Figure 2")